 What Are Your Training Goals?

-Before you get any training session going, make sure you are working with a need-to-know issue.
-A training need exists when an employee lacks the knowledge or skill to perform his or her job duties, or tasks are being performed in a way that do not contribute to the company’s over-arching goals.
-Effective training goals must meet the definable needs of your operation on multiple levels.
-Conduct a needs analysis to identify your highest training priorities.
+A training need exists when employees lack the knowledge or skill set to perform their job duties.
+Effective training goals must meet the needs of your operation on multiple levels.
+Conduct a gap analysis to identify your highest training priorities.

 Focus on Actions

-Once you identify specific training needs, think about the actions employees need to complete to fill that need.
-What do you want your employees to be able to do after they’ve completed the training?
-Whether it’s a quick training meeting or an entire program, write the outcome of what will happen after the training.
+Once you identify specific training needs, think about the actions that will fulfill those needs.
+It’s not about what employees know, it’s about what they can do.
+Whether it’s a quick online learning course or larger scale program, write down what you want to happen after the training.
 For example, when training employees on problem-solving with customers, your training goal might say something like, “Employees will address and solve customer issues using the LEAST problem-solving technique.”

-For larger training programs, break your training goals down into specific segments of bite-sized learning objectives.
+For more broad training programs, break your training goals down into specific segments of bite-sized learning objectives.
 A learning objective for foodservice training, for example, might be “employees will be able to complete the steps for prepping and cleaning the roller grill.”
-Having smaller goals that contribute to your overall goals not only make training easier, they also help employees gain confidence throughout the training process.
+Having smaller goals that contribute to your overall goal will help you track your progress.

-Your training goals should be easy to evaluate.
-As your training continues and team members accomplish each of your specific learning objectives, evaluate them (with quizzes, role-plays, and “what if?” scenarios) to make sure they understood and retained it.
-Soon, your goal will be achieved… and you’ll be ready for the next one!
+Each training goal should be easy to evaluate.
+As employees accomplish specific learning objectives, evaluate them with quizzes, role-plays, and “what if?” scenarios to make sure they understood and retained what they learned.

 Never miss an article.
 Subscribe to RTO’s Blog